Alexander Moore (politician)

 Alexander A. Moore (October 1, 1874 – March 29, 1952) was a farmer and a provincial level politician from Alberta, Canada.
-He was elected to the Legislative Assembly of Alberta in a by-election on November 3, 1919 and served until 1926.
+He was elected to the Legislative Assembly of Alberta in a by-election on November 3, 1919, and served until 1926.

 Political career

-Moore ran for a seat in the Legislative Assembly of Alberta in a provincial by-election held in the Cochrane electoral district on November 3, 1919.
+Moore won a seat in the Legislative Assembly of Alberta in a provincial by-election held in the Cochrane electoral district on November 3, 1919.
 The by-election was called due to the death of speaker Charles Fisher.
 He defeated E.V.
-Thompson a candidate of the governing Liberals in a tough race.

-The Liberals attempted to win the by-election by having every member of the Cabinet and many back benches in the Liberal caucus campaign in the district.
+Thompson, a candidate of the governing Liberals, in a tough race.
+Thompson had every member of the Cabinet and many back benchers in the Liberal caucus campaign in the district.
 Moore was selected at a nomination meeting held on July 16, 1919, and campaigned in the district well before the writ was dropped.